 It would be wrong to think that the porous nature of our analytical categories exposes some flaw or deficiency in them.
 If place formation is a fluid process in which materiality and meaning are being constantly rejiggered into different spatial configurations, why shouldn't the categories we use to analyze this process be fluid as well, or "elastic," to borrow an apt word from Marxist philosopher Bertell Ollman?

 Marx was the dialectician par excellence.
-While he never made good on his promise to publish a book on his method, he used it to brilliant effect in all his writings on political economy and the capitalist mode of production.
-Through the dialectical method Marx is able to see reality as a "concrete" totality made up of contradictory processes.
+While he never published a book on his method, he used it to brilliant effect in all his writings on political economy and the capitalist mode of production.
+Through the dialectical method Marx is able to see capital as a "concrete" totality made up of contradictory processes.

 Concrete reality and its representation in thought cannot be boiled down to a single cause, factor or force.
 Dialectical analysis is not about cause and effect as these terms are usually understood.
 "The concrete is concrete," Marx writes in the Grundrisse, "because it is the concentration of many determinations, hence unity of the diverse."
-Sigmund Freud made much the same point in The Interpretation of Dreams in his treatment of "overdeterminations."
+Freud made much the same point in The Interpretation of Dreams, where he develops the concept of "overdetermination."

 To say that reality and its mental representation are concrete means that they are made up of far too many determinations for any of us to grasp at one time.
-To say that reality and its representations are abstract means that they have been carved up into smaller parts that we can analyze, one part at a time.
-Once we have carefully considered a sizable number of the parts we will be in a position to discern the interrelations and mutual dependencies among them.
+To say that reality and its representations are abstract means that they have been carved up into smaller parts that we can analyze, one at a time.
+Once we have carefully analyzed a sufficient number of these abstracted parts and put them back together in our minds, the interrelations and co-dependencies which make up the whole will start to reveal themselves.

 Marx used the dialectical method and the technique of abstraction to critique bourgeois political economy, analyze the internal workings of the capitalist mode of production and advance his radical vision of a future society in which human beings will be able to revel in their concrete relations with each other and with natural world.
 Put another way, he looked forward to the time when all of us will be free to develop the full range of our "powers and capacities" as social and creative beings.